-Fasting to stop yourself from aging might sound New Age-y, but the concept is getting some serious backing in scientific studies.
-A study from Japan showed that not only does fasting speed up metabolism, it also may reverse the aging process.
+Fasting to stop yourself from aging might sound a bit new agey, but the concept is getting some serious backing in scientific studies.
+A study from Japan found that not only does fasting appear to speed up metabolism, it may also reverse the aging process.

 Researchers from the Okinawa Institute of Science and Technology Graduate University (OIST) and Kyoto University studied what exactly happens when the body goes without food.
 Though their study was very small, with just four subjects, the results were interesting: They found 44 substances that increase in the body during fasting, and many of them are connected to health benefits.